 The roots of this sangha go back to 1996.
 We held our first retreat in 1997.
 In the summer of 1998, we adopted the name Springs Mountain Sangha and invited Joan Sutherland, Roshi to be our holding teacher.
 Sutherland Roshi came to Colorado to lead retreats, trained our leaders, created our liturgy and worked with individual students.
 Although she has now retired from active teaching due to illness, her generous offering of her powerful teaching continues through her book, Acequias and Gates, her other writings and her recorded talks.

 In September 2006, Sarah Bender became a sensei with Joan Sutherland’s Open Source, as well as our first resident teacher.
 In February, 2011, Andrew Palmer also became an Open Source Sensei.
 Andrew offers teachings for Springs Mountain Sangha, and serves as Cadet Buddhist Program Leader at the United States Air Force Academy.
-Sarah and Andrew are also holding teachers for Wet Mountain Sangha, in Pueblo.
+Andrew is the resident teacher for Wet Mountain Sangha, in Pueblo.
+Sarah received full transmission from Joan Sutherland, Roshi in June 2017.

 2017 Members of the SMS Steering Committee: